OkaMoez/SDVMM2/README.md

 # Stardew Valley Mod Manager 2

 Simple mod manager for Stardew Valley to be used with SMAPI and Content Patcher.
-Originally inpired by yuukiw's StardewValleyMM in vb.NET.
+Originally inspired by yuukiw's StardewValleyMM in vb.NET.
 And this README is from a template and needs work.

 ## Getting Started